hschne/googleme/README.md

 # GoogleMe

 This is a demo that shows how you can use PKCE OAuth on the command line.
-This is described in more detail in [this post].
+This is described in more detail in [this post](https://hschne.at/2021/02/26/cli-oauth-in-ruby.html).

 ## License